ShubhamGupta2701/Next-JS/README.md

 ## Routing
 - We can make Routes by create subfolders inside app directory
 - for - www.test.com/signup -> we have to create a sub-folder inside app folder and name it signup and then inside it we have to create a page.tsx file

+## Backend in NextJS

+- we can fetch data on nextjs server and then pre-load data in html on server itself and then share it with the client.